vic/ntv/README.md

 # Latest of 29 series.
 nix-versions --constraint '~29' --limit 1 emacs

+# Also include emacs-nox and others
+nix-versions --exact=false emacs

 # Show versions of pip from nixhub.io in the order that nixhub returns them
 nix-versions --nixhub --sort=false python312Packages.pip